 Finally, we also have guaranteed tags for all the species we offer hunting for.
 So, there is no need to enter in a limited entry draw to go Mountain Caribou hunting with us.

 Due to all of these factors, we offer an outstanding Mountain Caribou hunting experience that few other hunting outfitters can compete with.
 Do you dream of a once in a lifetime hunt on horseback in the remote northern British Columbia wilderness?
 Have you always dreamed of hunting a gigantic Mountain Caribou?
 Then book one of our incredible Mountain Caribou hunting packages.What Mountain Caribou hunting methods do you use?
 All of our Mountain Caribou hunts are from horseback via spot and stalk.
 The horses are used primarily for transport throughout the hunting area, with the actual approach on the Caribou conducted on foot.

 Keep in mind that even though horses are used on our Caribou hunts, a significant portion of the hunt is conducted on foot.
 Physical fitness is extremely important when Mountain Caribou hunting and a hunter should be capable of walking several miles a day over very rough terrain for the duration of the hunt in order to be successful on one of our Caribou hunts.

 Where do you conduct your Mountain Caribou hunts?
 All of our hunts begin and end in Whitehorse, YT.
 Your guide will meet you there on the first day of the hunt and you’ll fly in a chartered float plane the specific area where you’ll be hunting.
 Then, you’ll hunt the extremely remote mountain ranges of northern British Columbia that are home to an incredible population of Mountain Caribou.
 On the last day of the hunt, you’ll fly back to Whitehorse.

 When do you do your Mountain Caribou hunting?
-We hunt Caribou from 15 August through 9 October.
-However, due to the rut, September is the prime time for Caribou hunting.
+We hunt Caribou from mid-August through mid-October.
 Our horseback Caribou hunting trips are booked for 9 hunting days (plus 2 travel days).